All aboard! We’ve been waiting for this day for so long, and it’s finally here. We’re embarking on Disney’s newest cruise ship, the Disney Adventure.

 You can’t really see the ship sailing away from this area, but the show included several characters — Genie, Captain Mickey, Captain Minnie, Elsa, Cinderella, Tiana, Miss Marvel, Spider-Man, and more.
 Of course, the sailaway party also features the iconic Disney Cruise Line horn sendoff!

-With much of the entertainment onboard, there are three showings, including for the major theatre shows at night.
+With much of the entertainment onboard, there are three showings, including the major theatre shows at night.
 This helps accommodate the crowds more easily.

 Dining